 e) Notwithstanding the terms of any Secondary License, no Contributor makes additional grants to any Recipient (other than those set forth in EPL v.
 2) as a result of such Recipient’s receipt of the Program under the terms of a Secondary License (if permitted under the terms of Section 3).

 3. REQUIREMENTS

-3.1 If a Contributor Distributes the Program in any form, then:
+3.1 I[t is a condition, enforceable solely by each of its Upstream Contributors, that i]f a Contributor Distributes the Program in any form, then:

-a) the Program must also be made available as Source Code, in accordance with section 3.2, and the Contributor must accompany the Program with a statement that the Source Code for the Program is available under this Agreement, and informs licensees how to obtain it in a reasonable manner on or through a medium customarily used for software exchange; and
+a) the Program must also be made available as Source Code, in accordance with section 3.2, and the Contributor must accompany the Program with a statement that the Source Code for the Program is available under this Agreement, and informs Recipients how to obtain it in a reasonable manner on or through a medium customarily used for software exchange; and

 b) the Contributor may Distribute the Program under a license different than this Agreement, provided that such license: